YheChen/YheChen/README.md

 Software Engineer @ Bree (YC S21) · Computer Science @ University of Toronto

-I like building systems from first principles — databases, runtimes, networking, compilers, and developer tools.
+I like building systems from first principles: databases, runtimes, networking, compilers, and developer tools.
 I also enjoy shipping software that people actually use.

 What I’m building